 I’ve traveled with a bunch of different cameras; all from the good old film cameras, to 3D Polaroid cameras, waterproof cameras and now a DSLR camera.

 You can’t control the weather, but you can prevent it from damaging your camera and ruining your inspiring pictures.

-So today I want to share with you a few tips to help you protect your camera from the weather:
+So today I want to share with you a few tips to help you protect your camera from rain and the weather.

 When traveling in countries where the weather is hot and the sun is strong, you can really damage your camera.
 One problem we’ve had while shooting in Thailand has been camera overheating on a daily basis.